 Personal Statement

 As a 37 year old African American living in New Hampshire and working at a summer camp, I am often asked and I wonder, “How did I get here?”
 Originally from St. Louis, Missouri, I wandered willingly into a landscape that was somewhat foreign to me.
 I soon realized that many different experiences in my life have led me down this road.
 I wanted to work directly with children.
 I wanted to illustrate that everything we do is based on choice.
 I wanted to hear other peoples’ stories.
 As a younger man, the military was calling my name.
 It was the unwritten and unspoken assumption in my family.
 I then made a choice.
 I took a road never travelled by my family.
+Prior to my sophomore year in high school, I signed up for an environmental leadership program called ECO-ACT.
+The program, funded by the Desegregation Program of St. Louis, brought together high school students from city schools, predominately black, and county schools, predominately white.
+We participated in a 3 week summer training and school year of teaching 3rd-5th graders ecology lessons.

 During the summer training, we went on a 4 day – 3 night canoe trip on the Meramec River.
 This was my first camping trip.
 I was expecting many first experiences on this trip, such as sleeping in a tent, cooking on camp stoves, and living out of a plastic bag.
 The life changing moment happened on my first time going to the bathroom in the woods.
 It was an experience that I will never forget.
 Without too many details, I was prepared to walk into the unknown after getting appropriate directions and supplies.